 Campus Size and Location Set on 407 wooded acres in Wayne, Haledon, and North Haledon, New Jersey, the campus is just three miles from the historic Great Falls in Paterson yet just 20 miles from the rich cultural, artistic, and commercial life of New York City.
 Alumni William Paterson University has 81,663 alumni including 64,748 alumni who reside in New Jersey.
 Alumni reside in all 50 states and around the world.
 Students The University has 9,635 students.
 During the Fall 2020 semester, 7,971 undergraduate students and 1,664 graduate students were enrolled.
 Diversity William Paterson is the third most diverse public university in New Jersey and 45 percent of students are the first in their families to attend university.
 The University is designated as a Hispanic-Serving Institution with 29 percent of students claiming Hispanic heritage.
 Leadership Richard J. Helldobler, PhD, is the eighth president of William Paterson University.
 He assumed the presidency on July 1, 2018.
 Faculty The University’s full-time faculty are highly distinguished and diverse scholars and teachers, including 35 Fulbright scholars, two Guggenheim Fellows, and recipients of numerous other awards, grants, and fellowships.
 Faculty are actively engaged in a wide range of scholarly contributions, including books, book chapters, conference proceedings, and articles in journals; performances, productions, and exhibitions; and lectures, presentations, and workshops at academic conferences and other settings.
 Economic Impact William Paterson University is among the largest producers of college graduates in New Jersey.
 In 2019-20, the University graduated nearly 2,359 students.
 The University’s economic impact throughout the state is estimated to be more than $500 million a year.
 Academic Programs and Degrees William Paterson University offers a wide range of undergraduate and graduate academic programs through four colleges: Arts, Humanities, and Social Sciences, Cotsakos College of Business, Education, and Science and Health.
 The University also offers an Honors College program for academically gifted students with 11 tracks of study.
 The University offers nearly 150 bachelor's degree, master’s degree, and undergraduate and graduate certificate programs, as well as three doctoral programs (doctor of education in leadership, doctorate in clinical psychology, and doctor of nursing practice).
 There are also pre-professional programs in law, medicine (dentistry, optometry, podiatry, and veterinary science), physical therapy, and physician assistant.
 The University partners with Mercer County Community College to offer several bachelor’s degrees for Mercer graduates on the college’s West Windsor campus.
 In 2020, the University launched its new platform, WP Online, offering more than two dozen fully online graduate degree programs.
-Noteworthy Points of Pride The University ranks in the top 5 percent of institutions in the country in the 2020 Social Mobility Index.
+Social Mobility The University ranks in the top 5 percent of institutions in the country in the 2020 Social Mobility Index.
 Created by CollegeNet, the index measures the extent to which a college or university educated more economically disadvantaged students (with family incomes below the national median) at lower tuition and graduates them into good paying jobs.
-The University is the first public New Jersey college or university that requires new undergraduates to take a course on civic engagement.
+Civic Engagement The University is the first public New Jersey college or university that requires new undergraduates to take a course on civic engagement.
 During 2019-20, more than 1,200 students participated in at least one civic engagement activity.
 The University is an active leader in New Jersey Campus Compact, a statewide civic engagement organization.
-The University is committed to sustainability, and is a charter signatory of the American College & University Presidents Climate Commitment.
+Sustainability The University is committed to sustainability, and is a charter signatory of the American College & University Presidents Climate Commitment.
 Its solar panel installation ranks among the largest at a four-year university in the United States, supplying 15 percent of the institution’s energy needs.
 Experiential Learning William Paterson University’s state-of-the-art facilities are designed to support the institution’s focus on experiential learning, and provide students with preparation for careers and graduate study.
 Examples include: University Hall, an 80,000-square-foot academic building partially funded with $30 million from the “Building Our Future” Bond Act, which provides general-use classrooms and dedicated laboratories and clinical spaces for programs in nursing, communication disorders, and public health; Science Complex, which encourages an interactive learning environment with nearly 100 research labs and 50 teaching labs, many of which can be configured in multiple ways to enhance faculty and student collaboration; HD-ready TV broadcast studios and radio broadcast studios, music recording and audio production facilities; film, animation, and graphic design labs; large-scale robot system for 3D sculpting; and Russ Berrie Professional Sales Laboratory, a unique computerized multimedia facility that simulates business office environments, and the Financial Learning Center, a simulated trading room.
 Campus Life A vibrant campus life includes: Housing for 2,400 students in 10 residence halls, including brand-new Skyline Hall, which opened in fall 2019.
 Portions of the residence halls are dedicated to dynamic learning communities; More than 100 student clubs and organizations; 13 NCAA Division III intercollegiate sports teams, six for men and seven for women; and 31 club sports and intramurals including nationally ranked club teams in ice hockey, bowling, and rugby as well as cheerleading, dance, and equestrian teams.
 History William Paterson University is the third oldest public institution in New Jersey, chartered in 1855 in the city of Paterson.
 The University is named for William Paterson (1745-1806), the New Jersey patriot who was a signer of the Constitution, one of New Jersey’s first U.S. senators, New Jersey’s second governor, and a U.S. Supreme Court Justice.